batconjurer/contextual/README.md

 The problematic usages all have in common that one of necessary destructors does not get called.
 Instnaces of all three classes `With`, `IResource`, and `Context` are meant to be temporary.
 They should not be forward declared, copied, or assigned unless a very particular use case demands it.

 Less obviously, if a `With` block is given a name, it's destructor will not be called at the end of the context.
 Therefore, if one wishes to use the optional name, the entire `With` block should be placed in an anonymous scope to make sure it does not continue consuming memory.

+Lastly, the `IResource` class only keeps a pointer to the data passed into its constructor.
+In order not to cause it to dangle, the data passed into constructor should be stored somewhere.
+If it is meant to be temporary, a good place is inside of the user define class inheriting from `IResource` as it will be dealllocated at the end of the `With` block.